CLEAN DRINK NEPAL - March 28 - April 8, 2019

 Number of people we can feasibly provide clean water to: 1,500-2,000

-When we set out to access the remote corners of Nepal it was obvious a motorcycle was the best mode of transportation for the task.
+When we set out to access the remote corners of Nepal it was obvious a motorcycle was an ideal mode of transportation for the task.
 Nepal's roadways are horrible and worse than many "Jeep roads" in North America.
 Motorcycles can also maneuver around construction zones, slow traffic, herds of cows, and other hazards which helps to knock down the miles quickly.

 THE SUV OPTION

 Each trip includes two SUVs.
-One for three team members, and one support truck.
-The SUVs play a major role toting gear, but also supplies needed to get water systems integrated into villages.
-The trucks will be used to buy and deliver water tanks, hoses, and buckets.
-So, it will be a valuable tool.
+One for three team members, and one supply truck.
+The SUVs play a major role toting gear, but also items needed to get water systems integrated into villages.
+We rely on the SUV team to ensure the entire crew is sufficiently supported.
+We couldn’t do these trips without our team members in the truck.

-March 28 - All team members land in Kathmandu, some likely late in the evening.
-We will greet each rider with our local buddy Rup, the best taxi man in Nepal.
-He will drive us to the Hotel Traditional Comfort for a nice rest in the center of town.
+Day 1 - March 28 - All team members land in Kathmandu, some likely late in the evening.
+A driver will collect each team member as they arrive and deliver us to the Hotel Traditional Comfort for a nice rest in the center of town.
 Hotel fees are included in your trip fare.
+The Hotel Traditional Comfort is often a highlight for our team as the staff is like family.

 Link to: Hotel Traditional Comfort

-March 29 - We will spend the day in Kathmandu visiting the sites and getting rested from the long trip.
+Day 2 - March 29 - We will spend the day in Kathmandu visiting the sites and getting rested from the long trip.
 This extra day is also helpful if luggage is delayed.
-My friend and professional guide of 20 years, Susan Mannadhar, will give us a driving tour of the World Heritage sites in the city.
-This is a good time to get asymilated with Nepalese culture and stretch your legs.
+Our friend and professional guide of 25 years, Susan Mannadhar, will give us a driving tour of the World Heritage sites in the city.
+She is an award winning guide and fascinating.
+This is a good time to get assimilated with Nepalese culture and stretch our legs.
 Kathmandu is a must-see and it is good to do on arrival.
-The hotel can store items you don't want to take on the motorcycle ride.

-March 30 - After a short 60-minute domestic flight to Nepalgunj, we meet Vishu for the start of the ride.
+Day 3 - March 30 - After a short 60-minute domestic flight to Lumbini, we meet Vishu for the start of our journey.
 He will transport the bikes to the starting point.
-The first day will be short as everyone gets used to their bikes and riding on the wrong side of the road.
+The first day will be short as everyone gets used to their motorbikes and riding on the wrong side of the road.
 It also takes time to get used to navigating around goats, kids, cows, cows, and more cows.

 *Please note, we strongly recommend adding at least one day to the arrival time in Kathmandu to adjust for jetlag, and to provide a buffer for any unexpected travel delays.